petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/api-builder.md

 1. Open the *Global Menu* (![Global Menu](../images/icon-applications-menu.png)), select the *Control Panel* tab, and click *API Builder* under Object.

-1. See a list of your custom API applications.
+1. A list of your custom API applications appears.

    The title, URL, description, last update, and status appear for each API application.